-The fee for copies of records shall be twenty-five cents per photocopy and not in excess of nine inches by fourteen inches, or the actual cost of reproducing any other record.
+The fee for copies of records shall be twenty-five (25) cents per photocopy and not in excess of nine inches by fourteen inches, or the actual cost of reproducing any other record.

-For media type requests, (i.e. CD / DVD/ PHOTOGRAPHS), the actual cost of the media will be charged.
+The District shall provide copies of records in the format and on the medium requested by the person filing the FOIL request if the District can reasonably do so.
+For media type requests, (i.e. CD, DVD, photographs, flash drives)), the actual cost of the media will be charged.